November 27, 2019

 Combining + and – readings

-Obtain two readings for each tilt plane, a “+” reading a “-“reading.
+Obtain two readings for each tilt plane, a “+” reading and a “-“reading.
 In the data reduction process, add the two readings to eliminate sensor bias.
 Denote this value by “DIFF” (algebraic difference).
-A positive DIFF value indicate tilt toward + end of tilt meter.
+A positive DIFF value indicates tilt toward the + end of the tilt meter.

 DIFF = (+ reading) – (- reading)